Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

   <img src="/img/position-sticky-ad.gif">
 </video>

-That way, we did not need to resize the slot once the ad is loaded, thereby reducing the layout shift.
+That way, we get around the need to resize the slot once the ad is loaded, thereby reducing the layout shift.

 Now we still needed to find a solution for when there's no remaining ad in the ad server pool.
-Usually, when that was the case, we collapsed the slot.
-Our new approach is to have new "backup" ads of our own to serve when this happens.
-These can be ads for our own offers or it could be ads for a good cause, e.g. organizations that can't afford booking ads on larger news sites.
+In the past, when that was the case, we collapsed the slot.
+Our new approach is to have "backup" ads of our own to serve when this happens.
+These can be ads for our own offers or it could be a piece of usage info about your site, or it could be ads for a good cause, e.g. organizations that can't afford booking ads on larger news sites.

 ## Winning the z-Index Wars